TStupariu/vboard-thesis/Licenta.md

-Collaboration and remote teaching tools have existed for a long time, but they have always been platform dependent or hard to use. [@TStupariu adresarea ar trebuie sa fie impersonala.
+Collaboration and remote teaching tools have existed for a long time, but they have always been platform dependent or hard to use.
 Nowadays, the internet represents a key part of people's lives and integrates with them more than ever, so it was just a matter of time until collaboration tools would go to a web only approach.
 The problem of drawing graphics on the web has always existed and different solutions have been available for some time now.
 One of the most popular ones,  Adobe Flash, was not always reliable and has received limited support and development in recent years.
 Since the introduction of HTML5, a new element was added called "canvas" and along with it an API you can interact with using JavaScript.

-[Apple on Flash]: https://www.apple.com/hotnews/thoughts-on-flash/	"Why Apple left Flash behind"
+[1]

 > Third, there’s reliability, security and performance.
 >
 > Symantec recently highlighted Flash for having one of the worst security records in 2009.
 We also know first hand that Flash is the number one reason Macs crash.
 We have been working with Adobe to fix these problems, but they have persisted for several years now.
 We don’t want to reduce the reliability and security of our iPhones, iPods and iPads by adding Flash.
 >
 > In addition, Flash has not performed well on mobile devices.
 We have routinely asked Adobe to show us Flash performing well on a mobile device, any mobile device, for a few years now.
 We have never seen it.
 Adobe publicly said that Flash would ship on a smartphone in early 2009, then the second half of 2009, then the first half of 2010, and now they say the second half of 2010.
 We think it will eventually ship, but we’re glad we didn’t hold our breath.
 Who knows how it will perform?
+>
+> Steve Jobs, 2010

+[2]

+> But as open standards like HTML5, WebGL and WebAssembly have matured over the past several years, most now provide many of the capabilities and functionalities that plugins pioneered and have become a viable alternative for content on the web.
+Over time, we’ve seen helper apps evolve to become plugins, and more recently, have seen many of these plugin capabilities get incorporated into open web standards.
+Today, most browser vendors are integrating capabilities once provided by plugins directly into browsers and deprecating plugins.
+>
+> Given this progress, and in collaboration with several of our technology partners – including [Apple](https://webkit.org/blog/7839/adobe-announces-flash-distribution-and-updates-to-end/), [Facebook](https://developers.facebook.com/blog/post/2017/07/25/Games-Migration-to-Open-Web-Standards/), [Google](https://www.blog.google/products/chrome/saying-goodbye-flash-chrome/), [Microsoft](https://blogs.windows.com/msedgedev/2017/07/25/flash-on-windows-timeline/) and [Mozilla](https://blog.mozilla.org/futurereleases/2017/07/25/firefox-roadmap-flash-end-life/) – Adobe is planning to end-of-life Flash.
+Specifically, we will stop updating and distributing the Flash Player at the end of 2020 and encourage content creators to migrate any existing Flash content to these new open formats.
+>
+> Adobe Blog

 Another problem has been streaming while keeping costs down.
-Big platforms like Twitch have been doing it using intermediate servers to handle the stream data and distribution, but for small groups of people this is a really costly solution, since the processing power required by the servers in incredibly high. [@TStupariu si aici ar merge citare, eventual mai multe exemple]
+Big platforms like Twitch have been doing it using intermediate servers to handle the stream data and distribution, but for small groups of people this is a really costly solution, since the processing power required by the servers in incredibly high.
+[3]

-[Netflix and P2P]: https://gigaom.com/2014/03/21/what-if-netflix-switched-to-p2p-for-video-streaming/	"Theoretical usecase for Ntefliex of P2P Video Streams"

 > First of all, by getting the data from the first user, the  second subscriber wouldn’t access *House of Cards* from Netflix’s servers, which would mean that in total, about the same amount of data would change hands.
 And in reality, there wouldn’t just be two people watching the same content, but likely thousands

-[RTMP and WebRTC comparison]: https://blog.red5pro.com/rtmp-webrtc-which-protocol-live-streaming-app/	"A Comparison Between WebRTC and RTMP"
+>
+> Janko Roettgers

+[ 4 ]

 > WebRTC is a modern protocol supported by modern browsers.
 It uses UDP, allows for quick lossy data transfer as opposed to RTMP which is TCP based.
 WebRTC has very high security built right in with DTLS and SRTP for encrypted streams, whereas basic RTMP is not encrypted.
 There are many other advantages to using WebRTC over RTMP, but it's not always the right choice.